monerium/js-monorepo-playground/packages/sdk/README.md

 #### Link a new address to Monerium

-It's important to understand, when interacting with a blockchain, the user needs to provide a signature in their wallet.
+It's important to understand when interacting with a blockchain, the user needs to provide a signature in their wallet.
 This signature is used to verify that the user is the owner of the wallet address.

 We recommend Viem as an Ethereum interface, see: https://viem.sh/docs/actions/wallet/signMessage.html